them-es/emoji-toolbar/readme.txt

 = How do I change the skin tones? =
 * Click on the yellow dot button (bottom right) in the popup and select the preferred color tone.

+= I can't see any flag emojis! =
+* Unfortunately not all operating systems (like Windows) support flag emojis and instead show the two-letter country code.
+You can learn more about this issue here: [https://blog.emojipedia.org/emoji-flags-explained/](https://blog.emojipedia.org/emoji-flags-explained/).

 = Is this plugin compatible with Multisite? =
 * Yes, you can network-activate this plugin and the feature will be enabled on all sites.